 More Buyers than Sellers

-There are substantially more people looking for homes to buy during the winter and early spring with far less people looking to sell.
+There are substantially more people looking for homes to buy during the winter and early spring with far fewer people looking to sell.
 Bidding wars ensue as prospective buyers battle over the available homes on the market as the supply goes down and the demand goes up.
 As a result, homes sell much faster compared to the rest of the year.
-This past December, we saw the housing inventory reach the lowest level in 17 years!
+This past December, we saw the housing inventory reach the lowest ever recorded!
 January of this year began with the lowest inventory that we have seen in years as you can see in the graph below.
 It was the lowest inventory of homes for sale since 2003.

 When will this imbalance end?

 The imbalance has started to let up slightly, although many buyers are not seeing it yet.
 With every passing week, the inventory is increasing and the number of buyers is beginning to lessen as they are beginning to find homes.
 Buyers must remember that the competition is the other buyers.
 There will be less competition as other buyers find homes.
 Additionally, as more sellers list their homes, inventory increases.
 If you look closely at the line graph below, you will understand why Bidding Wars always slow down by summer and are infrequent in the fall.
-When buyers have more choices and less buyers to compete with, homes take a little longer to sell and the likelihood for bidding wars decreases.
-We are beginning to see some early signs of this, however the number homes for sale in Massachusetts and Southern New Hampshire is increasing at a slower pace than normal.
-As of April 13th, there are 22% less homes on the market than we had last year on the same day.
+When buyers have more choices and fewer buyers to compete with, homes take a little longer to sell and the likelihood of bidding wars decreases.
+We are beginning to see some early signs of this, however, the number homes for sale in Massachusetts and Southern New Hampshire is increasing at a slower pace than normal.
+As of May 15th, there are 7.6% less homes on the market than we had last year on the same day.

 This graph clearly shows how the market typically transitions from a sellers’ market to a buyers’ market as the year goes on.

-There were 26,818 homes listed from January 1, 2017 to April 12, 2017 compared to 29,031 at the exact same time last year.
-This represents a decrease of over 7%.
+There were 38,907 homes listed from January 1, 2018 to May 15, 2018 compared to 39,796 at the exact same time last year.
+This represents a decrease of over 2%.
 Despite the decrease in homes listed this year compared to last, many homes have still in fact been listed which comes as a surprise to many.
-The number of buyers outweighs the number of available homes, but that doesn’t negate the fact that almost 27,000 homes have been listed in the past four months in Massachusetts alone.
+The number of buyers outweighs the number of available homes, but that doesn’t negate the fact that almost 39,000 homes have been listed in the past five months in Massachusetts alone.